shearpaladin/shearpaladin/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning fullstack webdevelopment, devops, cloud computing
+- 🌱 I’m currently learning Cloud Computing, Devops, AWS, Azure, Mobile Development
 - 👯 I’m looking to collaborate on web application development
 - 📫 How to reach me: You can email me at shear1dev@gmail.com
 - ⚡ Fun fact: Big League of Legends fan